Frequently asked questions

 • What is a biomarker?

 A biomarker (BY-oh-MAR-ker) is a molecule found in the tissues or fluids of your body that shows if a condition, process, or disease is normal or abnormal.
-Endometrial cancer may have a biomarker known as dMMR (mismatch repair deficiency).
-Testing for this biomarker can help your doctor decide if JEMPERLI is right for you.
+Endometrial cancer may have a biomarker known as dMMR (mismatch repair deficient).
+Testing for this biomarker provides important information about your cancer and may help your doctor decide what treatment options, including JEMPERLI, may be right for you.

 • Why is it important to test for biomarkers?

-Testing for biomarkers like dMMR can help your doctor decide if JEMPERLI is appropriate for you.
+Testing for biomarkers like dMMR provides information about your cancer and may help your doctor decide what treatment options, including JEMPERLI, may be appropriate for you.

 • How common is endometrial cancer?

 Endometrial cancer is the most common gynecologic malignancy in the US.
-In 2023, an estimated 60,000 cases of cancer of the uterine corpus (body of the uterus) will be diagnosed in the US.
+In 2024, an estimated 61,000 cases will be diagnosed in the US.

 • Is advanced or returned endometrial cancer common?